Gary Stevens (footballer, born 1963): Everton

-A hard-tackling right full back, Stevens advanced through Everton's youth ranks as manager Howard Kendall steadily built a new young side to rival their great foes Liverpool, who were winning trophies and dominating the English game while Everton had been without a domestic honour since 1970.
+Stevens, who was a right-back, progressed through Everton's youth academy while manager Howard Kendall was building a young team to take on their local competitors Liverpool, who had been winning trophies at a time when Everton hadn't won any major trophy in England since 1970.

 Stevens made his Everton debut on 10 October 1981 against West Ham United and settled into the senior game quickly during the second half of the 1981–82 season as Kendall's otherwise ageing side struggled to make an impact on their rivals and on the top flight in general during the first couple of years after Kendall's appointment in 1981.
 However, with a few astute signings and one or two more graduates from the ranks, Everton reached the 1984 FA Cup final, having already lost to their great rivals in the replay of the League Cup final earlier in the season.

 Stevens played his part in Everton's opening goal at Wembley against Watford – his pace enabling him to reach a loose ball from a half-cleared cross first and set up Graeme Sharp for a clinical finish.
 Everton won 2–0.

 The following year, Stevens was an integral part of the Everton team which chased a treble of League Championship, FA Cup and European Cup Winners' Cup.
 The title was clinched but Everton were beaten by Manchester United (reduced to ten men after Kevin Moran was sent off) in the FA Cup final.
 However, a glorious and eventful run in Europe ended in triumph for Everton and Stevens when the Cup Winners' Cup was clinched, thanks to a 3–1 win over Rapid Vienna.
 The only downside of such a successful season was that the Heysel Stadium disaster and subsequent disqualification of all English clubs from European competition meant that Everton were disallowed from trying their luck in the European Cup the following year.